mlswg/mls-protocol/draft-ietf-mls-protocol.md

 - Add extensions to ClientInitKeys for expiration and downgrade resistance (\*)

-- Allow multiple Proposals and a single Commit in one PublicMessage (\*)
+- Allow multiple Proposals and a single Commit in one MLSPlaintext (\*)

 draft-07